zupercb/better-weather-rng/README.md

 KOVACS: used the "Less Intense Weather" mod for the default weather settings.
 KAZIUS: for the mod idea

 OVERVIEW: A simple mod that replaces the current weather settings that was originally packaged by default, and added more weather entries to propel the RNG in favour of more pleasing game weather.
-Once unzipped in appropriate folder and the server cache is deleted and re-cached, it will create a new cache with the new weather entries as well.
+Once unzipped in appropriate folder, delete current server cache and re-cached (automatic when re-starting server), the new weather entries will be added as well.

 INSTALL
 unzip files towards \Server\db\weather